gmosx/kraken-sdk-rust/README.md

 ## Status

-This library is under development and the API is expected to change.
+The software is under active development and the API is expected to change.

 **It's not ready for production use**.

+## Contributing

+Pull requests, issues and comments are welcome!
+Make sure to add tests for new features and bug fixes.

+## Contact

+- Twitter, @gmosx

 ## License

-This library is licensed under either of Apache License, Version 2.0 or MIT license, at your option.
+The software is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.